Chloe-Tang-1512/Blue_Dragon888.com/README.md

 ## 📜 Credits:
 - Favicon for the web icons
 - Teacher for asking me to do this as a project...
-- Myself form making it...?!
+- Myself for making it...?!

 ## 📝 License

 NO LICENSE WHOA!